Skip to content

 10. In the Specify regions area, select all regions you wish to monitor.
 You must pick at least the same region you selected earlier as the PrimaryRegion.

 11. Configure any Deployment options you want to be active.
-We recommend setting your Failure tolerance to 0.
-This will catch any errors immediately.
+We recommend setting your Failure tolerance to 0 to catch any errors immediately.

 Finish setup in AQG